-|1882||Ralph Kinton Stevens buys the estate, which he names “Tanglewood” and uses grounds for home and commercial nursery.
+|1882||Ralph Kinton Stevens buys the property, which he names Tanglewood and uses the acreage for his family’s home and commercial nursery.

-|1887||Ganna Walska born as Hanna Puacz in Brest-Litovsk, Poland.|
+|1887||Ganna Walska, nee Hanna Puacz, is born in Brest-Litovsk, Poland.|

 |1896||Stevens dies.
-His struggling widow operates it as a guest ranch, leases it to a school, and eventually rents it out to winter visitors until selling the property 17 years later.|
+His struggling widow operates the property as a guest ranch, leases it to a school and eventually rents it out to winter visitors until selling it seventeen years later.|

-|1907||Hanna Puacz elopes with Russian count, Arcadie d’Eingorn.|
+|1907||Hanna Puacz elopes with Russian Baron Arcadie d’Eingorn.|

-|1913||Stevens’ widow sells the property to George Owen Knapp.|
+|1913||Stevens’ widow sells the property to neighbor George Owen Knapp.|

 |1916||New Yorkers E. Palmer and Marie Gavit purchase the property, naming it Cuesta Linda.
 Pasadena based architect Reginald Johnson completes the main house in 1920.

-|1918||In February, Madame Walska makes her concert debut at the Biltmore Morning Musicale, sharing the bill with tenor Enrico Caruso.
-Madame Walska makes her operatic debut in Havana, Cuba in December.
-The performance is not a success.
-She meets with Harold McCormick of International Harvester, who is a key supporter of Chicago Opera Company, to pursue hopes of performing there.|
+|1918||In February, Ganna Walska makes her New York concert debut at the Biltmore’s Morning Musicale, sharing the bill with famed tenor Enrico Caruso.
+Her debut in Cuba is not considered a success.
+In the hopes of securing future singing opportunities, she meets with Harold McCormick of International Harvester, who is a key supporter of the Chicago Opera Company.|

-|1920||Ganna Walska is devastated when Dr. Fraenkel dies of a “stomach ailment.”
-Walska is devastated.
-Three months later, aboard Aquitania en route to Paris, she meets Alexander Cochran, sole heir of Smith Carpet Manufacturing.
-He proposes two days later and several times again until she accepts and they marry on September 15.
+|1920||Ganna Walska is devastated when Dr. Fraenkel dies of a stomach ailment.
+Three months later, aboard the Aquitania en route to Paris, she meets Alexander Smith Cochran, the sole heir of Smith Carpet Manufacturing.
+He proposes two days later and several times again until she accepts, and they marry on September 15.
 Harold McCormick, who had received a divorce from Edith Rockefeller and is in love with Ganna Walska, comes to Paris to ask her to leave Cochran.
-Though Walska regrets her marriage, she refuses.
+Though regretting her marriage, she refuses.

-|1922||Madame Walska’s divorce in May from Cochran is scandalous and the subject of much speculation in the press.
-She marries Harold McCormick in Paris in August, again to much public attention.|
+|1922||Ganna Walska’s divorce in May from Cochran is the subject of much speculation in the press.
+In August, her marriage to Harold McCormick brings additional scrutiny into her private life.

-|1925||The Gavits hire architect George Washington Smith to construct a perimeter wall, pavilion, stable, swimming pool, bathhouse and several other outbuildings.|
+|1925||The Gavits hire local architect George Washington Smith to construct a perimeter wall, pavilion, stable, swimming pool, bathhouse and several other outbuildings.|

 |1928||Presidential candidate Herbert Hoover visits Cuesta Linda as part of a garden tour fundraiser.|

-|1931||McCormick, resigned that Walska will never live with him in Chicago, files for divorce on the grounds of desertion.
-He and Walska remain on friendly terms for the rest of his life.|
+|1931||Harold McCormick, resigned that Ganna Walska will never live with him in Chicago, files for divorce.
+He and Ganna remain on friendly terms for the rest of his life.|

 |1937||Madame Walska is introduced to Harry Grindell-Matthews, a physicist and inventor who shares her love of opera.
-Though initially uninterested in him, their engagement is announced in August.
-She is bothered by his egotism, jealousy and social aspirations.|
+Their engagement is announced in August.
+She is bothered by his egotism and jealousy.|

 |1939||Marie Gavit dies in 1937, having been preceded in death by her husband.
-The estate is sold to British diplomat Humphrey Clarke in 1939.|
+The estate is sold to British diplomat Sir Humphrey Clarke in 1939.|

-|1940||Walska escapes France on the last commercial passenger ship before the German occupation.
+|1940||Ganna Walska escapes France on the last commercial clipper plane, before the German occupation.
 She returns to New York and begins writing her memoirs.
-She begins yoga lessons and seminars with “The White Lama,” Theos Bernard.|
+She takes yoga lessons and attends seminars with self-proclaimed “White Lama,” Theos Bernard.|

-|1941||Walska learns of Grindell-Matthews’ death via telegram from his housekeeper.
+|1941||Ganna Walska learns of Grindell-Matthews’ death at his home/laboratory in Wales.
 Bernard declares his love and proposes.
-Madame Walska travels to California for six weeks and is inspired to purchase a small self-sustaining ranch or farm.
-Bernard comes to California to look for a property to serve as a retreat for Tibetan lamas.
+Ganna travels to California for six weeks and is inspired to purchase a small self-sustaining ranch or farm.
+Bernard comes to California to look for a property to serve as a home and a spiritual retreat for Tibetan lamas.

-|1942||Madame Walska and Theos Bernard are married in a secret ceremony in Las Vegas; a prenuptial agreement protects her property in case of divorce.
+|1942||Ganna Walska and Theos Bernard are married in a secret ceremony in Las Vegas; a prenuptial agreement protects her property in case of divorce.

-|1943||Always Room at the Top, Madame Walska’s autobiography, is published.|
+|1943||Always Room at the Top, Madame Walska’s memoir is published.

-|1943||Ralph Stevens, son of the original estate owner and Santa Barbara Superintendent of Parks, begins working on garden projects at Lotusland.
+Santa Barbara Superintendent of Parks Ralph Stevens, son of the original property owner begins working on garden projects at Lotusland.

-|1945||Bernard serves Madame Walska with divorce papers, removes many valuable furnishings and books from the house on the estate.
+|1945||Theos Bernard serves Madame Walska with divorce papers and removes many valuable furnishings and books from the house on the estate.
 He sues for separate maintenance, which is refused when he is caught committing perjury about his financial situation.
 Their divorce is final in 1946.
-Madame Walska renames the estate Lotusland after the abundant flowers that remained in the original lotus pond.|
+Madame renames the estate Lotusland after the abundant flowers that remained in the original lotus pond.|

-|1946 - 48||Stevens designs the iron gate on Sycamore Canyon Road, the new swimming pool and shell-strewn “beach,” rooster grotto, and the theatre and blue gardens.
-He designs a horticultural clock, which isn’t built until 1955.|
+|1946 - 1948||Stevens designed the iron entrance gates on Sycamore Canyon Road, the new swimming pool and shell-strewn beach, rooster grotto, plus the Theatre and Blue gardens.

 |1953||The Cactus and Succulent Society tours Lotusland as part of their biennial convention.